online-ml/beaver/README.md

 Beaver is...

 ✨ The whole package: it's a framework to develop, deploy, and maintain machine learning models.
+Including feature engineering.

 🍥 Online-first: it is designed for online machine learning models, while also supporting batch models.